Suspected Islamist militants behead nine men in Kenya

 The al Qaeda-linked militant group wants to overthrow the weak U.N.-backed government and impose a strict form of Islamic law in Somalia.
 They have intensified attacks in Kenya since Kenya sent troops into Somalia.

-(Writing by Katharine Houreld; Editing by Janet Lawrence)
+Writing by Katharine Houreld; Editing by Janet Lawrence